mgeekin/conference-mgeek.in-jekyll-theme/README.md

 ---

-# Usage
+# Usage layouts

-## layour:default
+## layour: default  post and page

 it use ***Bootstrap 4*** html as skelton hence all bootstrap classes are available.

-## layour:home
+## layour: home

 it use default layout but it also include unordered list to all the posts in the site that can be used to display ***updates*** and ***notices***

-## layout:fullwidthhome
+## layout: fullwidthhome

 it is same is home except fullwidth is available for customization

-## layout:fullwidth
+## layout:blank and blankfullwidth
+blank layour remove all footer and header image keeping only header and navbar links blankfullwidth  gives you total control over the page view

+# navbar

-### navbar logo
+## logo

-to change navbar logo place your png logo under directory /assets/images/logo.png and rename it as logo.png. preferable height of logo is 50px max to change site title change it in _config.yaml
+to change navbar logo place your png logo file name `logo.png` under directory `/assets/images/` folder. preferable height of logo is 50px max to change site title change it in _config.yaml

+## navbar header image

+it can be changed by placing a `headerimage.jpg` file under `/assets/images/` folder. preferable height of less than 400px max

 ###  custom navbar

 create a navbar.html file under _includes folder, as `/_includes/navbar.html`

 ###  custom footbar